emilianbold/NetBeans-Installer/README.md

-NetBeans for Windows
+Windows installers for Apache NetBeans
 ==

-NetBeans for Windows installer with AdoptOpenJDK out of the box.
+Windows installers for Apache NetBeans with AdoptOpenJDK included out of the box.

 Nothing else has been changed.